Brand New Eyes World Tour

-Brand New Eyes World Tour was a series of concert tours by the American rock band Paramore, touring North America, Europe, Asia, Japan, Australia, United Kingdom, South America, New Zealand and other countries.
+Brand New Eyes World Tour was a series of concert tours by the American rock band Paramore, touring North America, Europe, Asia, Oceania, South America, and the Caribbean.

 Tour

-Paramore announced their U.S. tour for Brand New Eyes on their official site, with The Swellers and Paper Route joining them as opening acts.
-The first show of the tour was played at a packed Fox Theater in Pomona, California, on September 29, 2009 (the day of the album's release).
+Paramore announced the 2009 North American Tour promoting Brand New Eyes on their official site, with The Swellers and Paper Route joining them as opening acts.
+The first show of the tour was played at a packed Fox Theater in Pomona, California, on September 29, 2009, the day of the album's release.
 During "Decode", Williams lost her voice and the two remaining songs in the setlist were played instrumentally.
-The tour, which previously went from September 29, 2009, to November 1, 2009, was later officially postponed on October 2, 2009, due to a case of laryngitis for singer Hayley Williams.
-The full tour resumed on October 10, 2009, in Chicago.

-The band also announced that they would be doing a European tour starting off in Helsinki, Finland, on November 29, 2009, with You Me at Six, Paper Route, and Now, Now Every Children supporting all UK tour dates.
+The tour, which was supposed to run from September 29 to November 1, was officially postponed on October 2 due to a case of laryngitis for singer Hayley Williams, but resumed on October 10 in Chicago and wrapped up in Los Angeles on November 11.
+The band kicked off their 2009 European Tour in Helsinki, Finland, on November 29, which ran until December 18 with Paper Route, You Me at Six, and Now, Now Every Children supporting all UK tour dates.

-They performed in February 2010 in the Australian Soundwave Festival, along with bands such as You Me at Six, Taking Back Sunday, All Time Low and Alexisonfire.
-They performed at the Soundwave Festival before they did the Brand New Eyes Tour in Australia.
-Then in the first week of march they performed two concerts in New Zealand.
-One to a sell out crowd of 5000 in Auckland and the other in Christchurch.

-Paramore will support Green Day on their tour.
-They will open the concerts of Green Day in Dublin, Ireland (June 23, 2010) and in Paris, France (June 26, 2010).

-In July, August and September 2010, the band announced a tour in the Honda Civic Tour 2010.

-In May 2010, the band announced a short UK tour for November 2010.

-In June 2010, the band announced a short Australia Tour for October.

-In November 2010, the band announced a short in South American Tour for February and March, and the band announced a short American tour for December.

-They have stated that after their South American tour, the band will take a break to write for their next album.
+In February 2010, Paramore kicked off their 2010 shows with the Pacific Rim Tour, which first played in Japan before travelling to Australia, New Zealand, Singapore, and the Philippines.
+Prior to kicking off their shows in Australia, they performed in the Australian Soundwave Festival along with other bands including You Me at Six, Taking Back Sunday, All Time Low, and Alexisonfire.
+In April and May, the band performed the 2010 American Spring Tour, before their one-off concerts in Bangor, Wales, and Irvine, California, on May 22 and June 5 respectively.
+The 2010 European Summer Tour took place between June 18 and July 2, and included Paramore opening for Green Day in Dublin, Ireland, and Paris, France, on June 23 and 26 respectively.
+They briefly extended the European Summer Tour with shows in Leeds and Reading, England, on August 28 and 29 that same year.

+Between July and September 2010, the band headlined the Honda Civic Tour, spanning 30 shows across 21 US states.
+In October, Paramore returned to Australia and New Zealand with their second Pacific Rim Tour of 2010, and additionally performed in Kuala Lumpur, Malaysia, on October 19.
+The 2010 European Tour took place in the UK and Ireland in November.
+On November 23, the band performed in Kuwait City, Kuwait, before ending their 2010 touring schedule with four shows in the U.S. in December comprising the American Winter Tour.
+In February and March 2011, the band played a South American Tour, after which they officially took a break to write for their next album.